Top Tips for Liveaboard Packing

 Multimedia entertainment such as TVs and DVD movies are usually provided on the boat.
 If you have to carry something for amusement, bring a portable music player or a tablet.

 You definitely wouldn’t want to miss on documenting your liveaboard adventure.
 Make sure the battery is fully charged and that you have packed a spare one.
 Liveaboards usually offer a charging station for your underwater cameras as well.

-Thinking of going on a liveaboard vacation to Papua Raja Ampat and Komodo?
+Thinking of going on a liveaboard vacation to Papua Raja Ampat or Komodo?
 Drop us a note and we will be happy to organize your scuba diving vacation.